Championed a global movement

 of maternal deaths occur within 24 hours of childbirth.

-We are working to change that
+We worked to change that

-What we do:
+What we did:

 A proven solution